emdee-is/tox_profile/README.md

 Read and manipulate tox profile files.
 It started as a simple script from
 <https://stackoverflow.com/questions/30901873/what-format-are-tox-files-stored-in>

 For the moment logging_tox_savefile.py just reads a Tox profile and prints to stdout various things that it finds.
+Then it writes what it found in YAML to stderr.
 Later it can be extended to print out JSON or YAML, and then extended to accept JSON or YAML to write a profile.

 ## Requirements